adobe/helix-importer-ui/importer-guidelines.md

 | https://www.sample.com/ | / | | Success | | Sample page title | ["https://www.sample.com/img1", "https://www.sample.com/img2"] | [{"name":"viewport","content":"width=device-width,initial-scale=1"},{"name":"description","content":"Sample site homepage description"},...] |
 | https://www.sample.com/page1.html | /page1 | | Success | | Sample page 1 title | ["https://www.sample.com/img3", "https://www.otherdomain.com/img"] | [{"name":"viewport","content":"width=device-width,initial-scale=1"},{"name":"description","content":"Sample site page 1 description"},...] |

-The report extra columns are created based on the top level properties in the `report` object.
-We recommand the value to be a string for easiness to consume in Excel but, in theory, it can be anything that can be `JSON.stringify`.
+The report extra columns are created based on the top-level properties in the `report` object.
+We recommend the value to be a string for ease of consumption in Excel but, in theory, it can be anything that can be `JSON.stringify`.

 Depending on your Excel skills and your needs you can be creative and easily customise the report.